If It Bleeds - Life of Chuck by Stephen King

 As with all reviews on this website, our goal is not to provide a complete overview of the book; rather, it is to examine how the book relates to the meaning of life.

 If It Bleeds is one of the latest pieces by master horror writer Stephen King, containing four novellas and was released this year around April.
-In this article, we'll focus on the story called "Life of Chuck," as a number of recent news articles on the internet and Amazon reviews mentioned its relation to the meaning of life.
+In this article, we'll focus on the story called "Life of Chuck," as a number of recent news articles on the internet and Amazon reviews mention its relation to the meaning of life.

 In this novella, King paints a dystopian picture of the near future where entropy is slowly doing what entropy does best—causing the inevitable decay and an untimely unraveling of society.
 Society continues, people still work, go to school, teach, and you know, live life.
 But the internet is dying; no one is really sure why.
 Highways are collapsing, couples are still divorcing (and still hooking up thereafter), and the number of suicides is skyrocketing.